-Part B will pay 80% of "reasonable" fees as determined by the federal Medicare agency, after a \$155 annual deductible.
-But a patient will have to pay the provider more than 20% of the "reasonable" fee if the provider charges more than that fee.
-Providers advertising that they accept Medicare "assignment" have agreed to take Medicare's "reasonable" fee as full payment; their Medicare patients pay only 20% of the "reasonable" fee as a copayment.
-People who do not sign up for Part B when first eligible must generally pay a 10% higher premium for each full 12-month period that passes before they sign up for it.
-But those who delay taking Part B because they or a spouse (or, for people with disabilities, a family member) are working and therefore have group health insurance coverage may not have to pay the higher premium.
+Part B will pay 80% of "reasonable" fees (as determined by the federal Medicare agency) after a \$147 annual deductible.72 But if a provider charges more than the "reasonable" fee, the patient has to pay the provider more than 20% of that amount.
+Providers advertising that they accept Medicare "assignment" have agreed to take Medicare's "reasonable" fee as full payment; their Medicare patients normally pay only 20% of the "reasonable" fee as a copayment.73 People who do not sign up for Part B when first eligible must generally pay a 10% higher premium for each 12-month period that passes before they sign up for it.
+But those who delay taking Part B because they or a spouse (or, for people with disabilities, a family member) is working and therefore has group health insurance coverage may not have to pay the higher premium.74

-Part C (Medicare Advantage Plans)
+Part C (Medicare Advantage plans)

-Medicare Advantage Plans are privately run health plans that are approved, and partly paid for, by Medicare.
-(Medicare pays a private insurance company a monthly amount per enrollee; the enrollee pays the difference between that amount and the monthly premium.)
-A number of plan types are available, including Preferred Provider Organizations (PPOs), Health Maintenance Organizations (HMOs), Private Fee-for-Service (PFFS) Plans, Medical Savings Accounts (MSAs), and Special Needs Plans (SNPs).
-Coverage and fees vary by plan selected.
-These plans must cover the services covered by Medicare Parts A and B, and may offer other services as well.
-Recipients can change Medicare Advantage Plans (or move between Medicare Advantage and conventional Medicare Parts A and B) during the annual enrollment period.
+Medicare Advantage plans, offered in many areas, are privately administered health plans that are approved and partly funded by Medicare as alternatives to "Original Medicare."
+(The federal Medicare agency pays the private administrator a monthly amount per Medicare Advantage enrollee; the enrollee pays any excess monthly premium over that amount.)
+A number of plan types are offered, including Preferred Provider Organizations (PPOs), Health Maintenance Organizations (HMOs), Private Fee-for-Service (PFFS) Plans, Medical Savings Accounts (MSAs), and Special Needs Plans (SNPs).
+Coverage and fees vary by plan used.
+These plans must cover the services covered by Medicare Parts A and B, and may offer other services also.
+Recipients can change Medicare Advantage Plans (or move between Medicare Advantage and "Original Medicare" Parts A and B) during an annual enrollment period.75 www.medicare.gov/find-a-plan